Go4lage logo

 createsuperuser

-This creates a superuser.
-Use this at least one time, then you can use the /admin
+./go4lage createsuperuser - This creates a superuser.
+Use this at least once, then you can use the /admin dashboard.

 createfakeusers